 - The preparation: setting budget (including purchase costs), area orientation, selection buying real estate agent and lawyer to avoid problems when buying a house.

 - Viewings: With the buying or selling real estate agent (or Promoter in case of New Build).

 - Verbal price agreement: In the countryside including DAFO costs (from this moment the signing of the Power of Attorney to the lawyer can take place).

-- Signing reservation contract of the real estate agent – with payment reservation fee
+- Signing reservation contract: Short reservation contract of the real estate agent – with payment reservation fee.

-- Signing the private purchase contract of the lawyer – with a 10% down payment
+- Signing the private purchase contract: Extended contract by the lawyer – with a 10% down payment.

 - Signing Title Deeds (Purchase Deeds): Signing of the deeds at the notary by the lawyer – with final payment.

-- After-sales by the lawyer: registration in Land Registry & Cadastre, tax payments for the house and possible furniture and transferring service contracts (electricity, water, IBI, basura, Community of Owners or comunidad).
+- After-sales by the lawyer: Registration in Land Registry & Cadastre, tax payments for the house and possible furniture and transferring service contracts (electricity, water, IBI, basura, Community of Owners or comunidad).
 In case of a mortgage, the tax payment and inscription at the Land Registry is done by the bank.

 - Final balance meeting: Closing meeting with the lawyer & signing Spanish wills at the notary (with fiscal advice inheritance tax).
 Possible application rental license.

 Quick completion or delayed purchase

-Of course, if both parties agree, it´s always possible to skip certain steps in the Spanish buying process like the reservation contract or the private purchase contract.
+If both parties agree, it´s always possible to skip certain steps in the Spanish buying process like the reservation contract or the private purchase contract.
 This is called having a ´quick completion´.
 On the other hand, it´s also an option to plan the signing of the Title Deeds later than normal.
 The reason for this can be the legal situation of the property, financial requirements (like Spanish mortgages or the sale of another property).
 Another argument can be that the vendor currently still is renting out the property.

 Junta de Andalucia

 This website focuses on Andalusia, as the purchase goes by the laws of the autonomic state of the Junta de Andalucia.
 The reason for this is that Spain has a strongly decentralized government structure, with a lot of power in the region.
 Andalusia consists of the following provinces: